 The former Berlin Wall became the biggest open air gallery, where you can admire 105 murals painted in 1990 by artists that traveled from all over the world.
 While walking the Gallery of the physical Wall, I always reflect on the imaginary or invisible walls, the metaphorical ones, we often all carry within us.

 that can alter the face of the worldAfrican saying.
 Berlin Wall Mural

 Boxahagener Platz (called Boxi by the locals) and Simon-Dach-Strasse are two pretty and lively places in Friedrichshain.
-The area is great for going out for coffee or dinner, with pubs, restaurants, cafés, also with vegan and vegetarian options, and a Sunday flea market.
+The area is great for going out for coffee or dinner, with pubs, restaurants, cafés, also with vegan and vegetarian options, and a Sunday flea market and two cinemas.

-- Fine Bagels on Warschaur Strasse 74 for Bagels and books
+- Nearby Fine Bagels on Warschaur Strasse 74 for Bagels and books

-- And Happy Baristas is just a few minutes away from Ostkreuz train station, on Neue Bahnhofstrasse 32.
-Has excellent coffee, as one of the owners is a Barista Champion.
+- And Happy Baristas a few minutes away from Ostkreuz train station, on Neue Bahnhofstrasse 32, with one of the owners a Barista Champion.

 Not far is Revaler street that leads to alternative party places as Cassiopeia Berlin, the complex RAW, Urban Spree and Kegel climbing center.